picosonic/js13k-2022/devdiary/diary.md

 ![Jump dust, rainbow particles and pathfinding bees](bees6.gif?raw=true "Jump dust, rainbow particles and pathfinding bees")

 Added dust when hitting the ground after jumping, gradient background and made metamorphosis use rainbow particles.

+Flies now chase down bees and hives.
+If they collide with a bee they steal some pollen.
+If they collide with a hive that has pollen then they break it and it looses half its pollen.

+When hives are added to, if the pollen content is over a threshold a new bee spawns.
+However I've limited spawning of bees and flies if there are already a few on the level.